atiqurrahman96/independent-service-provider-assignment/README.md

 # Willy Loman Photography Corner.
 ## [click here to visit my website](https://willy-loman-photography-corner.web.app/)
+### whatever I have used so far in project they are given below: \
+1. Create-react-app\
+2.React Router .\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts